subsquid/docs/docs/cloud/pricing.md

 ## Pay-as-you-go prices

-The pricing is based solely on the resources consumed by the squid, as the Subsquid Network data is provided free of charge.
+The pricing is based solely on the resources consumed by the squid, as the SQD Network data is provided free of charge.
 The total squid price is the sum of compute and database storage prices.

 Data egress is not billed.